Hamstring Strain

 Acute hamstring strains occur due to a sudden movement or force being applied to the hamstring muscles.
 The athlete is immediately aware of the condition.
 Hamstring Strains are graded 1, 2 or 3 depending on severity.
 Hamstring Strains are graded 1, 2 or 3 depending on severity.

-A grade 1 hamstring strain is the least severe.
-It is the result of some minor stretching of the muscles and tendons, and is accompanied by mild pain, some swelling and stiffness.
-There is usually very little loss of function as a result of a first degree strain.
+grade 1 hamstring strain is the least severe.
+It is the result of some minor stretching of the muscles and tendons and is accompanied by mild pain, some swelling and stiffness.
+There is usually very little loss of function as a result of a first-degree strain.

-A grade 2 hamstring strain is the result of both stretching and some tearing of the muscles and tendons.
-There is increased swelling, bruising and pain associated with a second degree strain, and a moderate loss of function.
+grade 2 hamstring strain is the result of both stretching and some tearing of the muscles and tendons.
+There is increased swelling, bruising and pain associated with a second-degree strain, and a moderate loss of function.

 Risk factors